frontarm/navi/site/src/pages/api-reference.md

 - Scrolls to `#hash` links when appropriate
 - Sets the document title to the matched page's title
-- Announces changes in the document title to screenreaders
+- Announces changes in the document title to screen readers

 These features can be configured or disabled via props if required.